How to Revolutionise Your R&D with Automated Liquid Handlers

 However, their programming is not intuitive to biologists and they are not straightforward to use

 A new graphical interface that requires zero coding skills is changing this

 Synthace is built by biologists and facilitates intuitive protocol design in seconds

 The pipette has been one of scientists’ most valuable tools.
 Over the past century, it has evolved remarkably, from Pasteur to air displacement to multichannel, with the latest advancement being a fully automated liquid handling robot.

 Whilst automated liquid handlers have recently become more popular due to the high throughput and reproducibility they offer, they also come with significant limitations that have restricted their use in many science labs.

-In a recent online demo, Scientific Solutions Consultant Luke Cach reveals how our software platform Antha overcomes these limitations, allowing scientists to successfully implement automated liquid handling in their labs and maximise efficiency of their R&D.
+In a recent online demo, Scientific Solutions Consultant Luke Cach reveals how our platform overcomes these limitations, allowing scientists to successfully implement automated liquid handling in their labs and maximise efficiency of their R&D.

 Watch the trailer

 Adopting lab automation equipment, including liquid handling robots, has been a challenge for many scientists.
 The need for extensive programming knowledge, the inflexible automation protocols and their laborious development have deterred many potential users.

 These challenges lie largely at the user-interface of vendor software that supports these automation devices.
 Programming languages offered by vendors are not intuitive to most biologists and limit device users to automation engineers.
 This raises the barrier to the use of lab automation and comes with increased staff costs.